querkmachine/kickstart/README.md

 # Kickstart

+***This project is no longer under active development.
+I've replaced it with the appropriately titled [Kickstart8](https://github.com/querkmachine/kickstart8), which is the same idea but it works in an almost entirely different way.**

 Kickstart is my boilerplate code for new projects.
 It provides a basic "chrome" page with various common features, as well as an atomic Sass framework, Fractal-based component library and a Gulp toolchain.
 It also features a bunch of boilerplate code that I usually end up including into projects anyway.

 **This is *my* boilerplate.
 It's very opinionated towards how I tend to do things, so there's no guarantee that it'll be useful to you!** Feel free to use it as a learning experience, however!